 The Red Yarn Thread

 The grandmother teaches Mitsuha and Yotsuha the art of knitting yarn into a special kind of thread.
 She explains how this is connected to the Red String of Fate.
 A belief where an imaginary thread connects and binds two people.
 No matter how life unfolds, the string brings the two together.
 She also explains how the thread also represents the very flow of time.
-While this part is very metaphorical, the long-story-short is that the red thread that Mitsuha is shown wearing through the movie, has the power to bind her to another.
-The other being Taki.
+While this part is very metaphorical, the long-story-short is that the red thread that Mitsuha is shown wearing throughout Kimi No Na Wa, has the power to bind her to another – the other being Taki.

 Mitsuha’s Body Switching